If you have joint custody

 If your child has been abducted to or is retained in a convention state, you can apply to have your child returned under the Hague Convention of 1980, the Hague Convention of 1996 or the European Convention.

 All convention states have a central authority which receives and transmits applications from parents who want their children returned.
-The Ministry for Children and Social Affairs is designated as the Central Authority of Denmark.
+The Ministry of Social Affairs and Senior Citizens is designated as the Central Authority of Denmark.

-See the states with which Denmark cooperates at the moment.
+Go to information about the states with which Denmark cooperates at the moment

-If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, the Ministry of Foreign Affairs of Denmark handles the case.
-You can contact the Child Abduction Unit, which coordinates the efforts to get your child back.
+If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, the Ministry of Foreign Affairs of Denmark will handle the case.
+You may contact the Child Abduction Unit, which will coordinate the efforts to get your child back.

-If you want your child returned from a convention state you must send the following documents to The Ministry for Children and Social Affairs, Holmens Kanal 22, 1060 Copenhagen K, Denmark:
+If you want your child returned from a convention state you must send the following documents to The Ministry of Social Affairs and Senior Citizens, Holmens Kanal 22, 1060 Copenhagen K, Denmark: